peter-wairimu/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 12-fizzbuzz.py - program that prints the numbers from 1 to 100.
 For multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz".

+13-insert_number.c - a function in C that inserts a number into a sorted singly linked list.

+100-print_tebahpla.py -  a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.

+101-remove_char_at.py - a  function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).

+102-magic_calculation.py -